-A city steeped in history and on the cutting edge of the future, it is no wonder that Tokyo is a popular destination among study abroad students worldwide.
+A city steeped in history and on the cutting edge of the future, it is no wonder that Tokyo is a popular destination for anyone wanting to study abroad in Japan.
 Japan’s capital is not a city that can be defined by a single feature; the fact that it hosts the world’s largest metropolitan population is a testament to this.
 By combining Japanese and foreign influences, Tokyo has become an amalgam that engages all five senses by way of its architecture, cuisine, and night life, to name a few.
 A semester abroad in Tokyo is a truly stimulating experience, if you make the most of it.

-This makes for a city bursting with cultural experiences you cannot have elsewhere.
-However, the city’s dynamism can be overwhelming and make it difficult for foreign students to plan how to make the most out of their time abroad.
+Tokyo's dynamism can be overwhelming and make it difficult for foreign students to plan how to make the most out of their time abroad in Japan.
 Study abroad veterans will often tell you that a semester is not enough to experience all a city, let alone a country, has to offer.
-With that in mind, here are five tested and true ways to get the most out of your time in Tokyo.
+With that in mind, here are five tested and true ways to get the most out of your time studying abroad in Tokyo.

 1. Live with a Japanese family